 No recent additions to the forum, so I thought I'd just make a remark about OFDMA performance.

 And that is about something often glossed over in the early discussions.
 People made a big point about mutl-user throughput being so much higher.

-And that is true, but in situations with only one client on the network, the performance is actually worse than pure OFDM.
+And while that is somewhat true, performance is actually worse in the case with only one client on the network, compared to "good old fashioned" OFDM.